Atthippuliyur Chidambaresvarar Temple

-Atthippuliyur Chidambaresvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Atthippuliyur in the Nagapattinam district, Tamil Nadu, India.
+Athipuliyur Chidambaresvarar Temple is a Hindu temple dedicated to the deity Shiva, located at Athipuliyur in the Nagapattinam district, Tamil Nadu, India.

 Presiding deity

 The presiding deity in the garbhagriha, represented by the lingam, is known as Chidambaresvarar.
 As the deity appeared before Agastya as Ammayappa, he is seen in the posture of Kalyanasundara in the temple.

 Nava Puliyur temples

 This is one of the Nava Puliyur Temples worshipped by Patanjali and Vyaghrapada.
 The following temples are called as Nava Puliyur Temples.